thecog19/HATETRIS-public-beamsearch/README.md

 The emulator and the game graph created by the emulator work on **moves**, and not **positions**; for instance, a "depth 2" child of the starting well on the game graph does not describe a tetromino which has been moved twice; instead, it describes a well in which two tetrominoes have been placed into a terminal position.

-The piece positions within a well are not directly emulated (except during replay code generation); instead, a 64-bit ['waveform'](https://hallofdreams.org/posts/hatetris-2/#cacheless-waveforms) is used to represent all 34 possible positions a piece at a given height.
+The piece positions within a well are not directly emulated (except during replay code generation); instead, a 64-bit ['waveform'](https://hallofdreams.org/posts/hatetris-2/#cacheless-waveforms) is used to represent all 34 possible positions a piece at a given height can be in.
 Bitshifting is used to rotate the waveform, and to move it left or right:

 	w_old    = abcd efgh ijkl mnop qrst w_left   = efgh ijkl mnop qrst 0000